jamesrhester/Lerche.jl/README.md

 changes outlined below are necessary.

 1. All Transformer and Visitor classes become types
-1. All class method calls become Julia method calls with the type as the first argument (i.e. replacing ``self``)
+1. All class method calls become Julia method calls with an instance of the type as the first argument (i.e. replacing ``self``)
 1. Transformation or visitor rules should be preceded by the ``@rule`` macro.
 Inline rules use the ``@inline_rule`` macro.